 Our patient-focused team approach provides streamlined, efficient management throughout the cancer experience

-Northern Haematology & Oncology Group is a private practice directed by Dr Josie Rutovitz, A/Prof Gavin Marx and Dr Jane Freeman.
-Our mission is to ensure the management of all facets of our patients' cancer experience is optimal and as streamlined as possible.
+Northern Haematology & Oncology Group is a private practice directed by Dr Josie Rutovitz, A/Prof Gavin Marx, Dr Jane Freeman & Dr Csilla Hasovits.
+Our mission is to ensure that the management of all facets of our patients' cancer experience is optimal and as streamlined as possible.
 At NHOG, our team of health professionals strive to provide excellence in patient-centred care through and integrated and multidisclipinary team approach.
 Our friendly and supportive administration staff are well trained to facilitate timely and efficient management of our patients’ treatment bookings.

 Medical Oncologists are specialist physicians trained in diagnosing and treating cancer using chemotherapy, immunotherapy, hormonal, biological and targeted therapies.

 Clinical Haematologists are specialist physicians trained in diagnosing, treating and preventing malignant and non-malignant diseases of the blood and bone marrow.

 A Cancer Pain Specialist provides evidence-based, safe and effective pain management, using various advanced interventional modalities to manage persistent pain related to current or past cancer.